vinitkumar/.vim/Readme.md

 - C
 - JavaScript, HTML, CSS

-The package manager used for Vim is plug which I highly recommend.

 ## Installation:

-This project used plug for plugin management so we will first need to install plug and then update all the plugins.
+This project uses plug for plugin management so we will first need to install plug and then update all the plugins.
 In order to install the latest version:

 ```sh
 git clone git@github.com:vinitkumar/.vim.git